| |

 Absorption

 Absorption is the transport of a substance from the exposed surface to the blood.
 If you ingest the substance, it goes through the gastrointestinal tract before entering the blood.
 If you inhale the chemical, it goes through the lung and then to the blood.
 If the chemical gets on your skin, it is absorbed through your skin and then to the blood.
-Distribution

 Once absorbed, substances move from the blood to the various organs in the body.
 For example, a chemical may move from the blood to the liver and kidneys, but not to other organs.
 Or, the substance may move from the blood to a fetus.

-Some chemicals are transformed by the body to aid in their excretion.
+Metabolism Some chemicals are transformed by the body to aid in their excretion.
 This is called metabolism.
 The liver and other organs may detoxify the chemicals into less toxic (or even more toxic) substances

-Finally, the chemicals or their metabolized forms may be excreted by the body through urine, feces, or exhaled air.
+Excretion Finally, the chemicals or their metabolized forms may be excreted by the body through urine, feces, or exhaled air.